freewizard20/shoveling/README.md

 # README

-Simple memoes on trials about everything I do
+Simple memoes on trials about everything I do(mostly of what I personally need)

+***Memoes have no warranty, use with caution(if you ever have to..)! but I will use and verify them myself as much as I can***